nathanaccidentally/Dock/README.md

 * Basic support for SpringBoard icons.
 * Now the dock floats after the re-write.
 * Should add support for hiding the dock on the SpringBoard, but it's disabled for now. rip. 💀

+If you wanna fork Dock, please fork this branch. 🌳